nowsecure/frida-cycript/README.md

    injecting itself into remote processes;
 4. A couple of "user-space" modules written in cylang.

-This is our fork where we took Cycript and replaced its runtime with a [brand new runtime] [3] powered by [Frida] [4], allowing Cycript to run on all the platforms and architectures supported by Frida.
 We didn't touch any other aspects of Cycript or did so with minimal changes.

 We went out of our way to avoid touching the compiler, and also left the user interface mostly untouched, only adding extra CLI switches for things like